 A carafe of local wine from the barrel will set you back about €4-€6, but watch out for the free carafe of Raki at the end of your meal if you are driving!

 Electricity is charged on how much you use and you'll also pay a small standing charge every two months.

 As far as the

 cost of living in Crete for electricity goes it can be quite expensive, especially if you use air conditioning in the summer or electric heaters in the winter.

 You will need to pay local council tax which covers the cost of refuge collection, street lighting and this is included in your electricity bill, together with your TV licence fee, (whether you have a TV or not!).
 Expect to pay for electricity roughly the same amount as you would in the UK for a similar sized home for electricity and gas combined.
 And of course you don't have costly council tax to pay.

-Telephone cost vary between companies and mobile telephone providers.
+The cost of living in Crete for telephone costs vary between companies and mobile telephone providers.
 We've found that costs compare very favourably to UK telephone company charges and rates.